-11. Implications
+10. Implications

-Implications Relevant to proposals Y/N Details and proposed measures to address Legal/Governance Υ The Council is required to make arrangements for the proper administration of its financial affairs.
+Implications Relevant Details and proposed measures to address to proposals Y/N Legal/Governance Y The Council is required to make arrangements for the proper administration of its financial affairs.
 As part of those arrangements, the Council is under a duty to monitor its budgets throughout the financial year and to take appropriate action to deal with any deterioration in the financial position revealed by the regular monitoring.
-Financial implications to include reference to value for money Y The report identifies a projected surplus of £54,000 which is 0.6% of the overall budget set for 2023/24 of £8.588 million.
-This is very close to a break-even position. money The report recommends to Council to update the current virement limits as shown in Section 10 of the report.
-On 5 December 2023 the Audit and Governance Committee considered an interim Auditor's Annual Report from the Council's external auditors, Grant Thornton.
+Financial implications to include reference to value for Υ The report identifies a projected surplus of £159,000 which is 1.9% of the overall budget set for 2023/24 of £8.588 million. money On 5 December 2023 the Audit and Governance Committee considered an interim Auditor's Annual Report from the Council's external auditors, Grant Thornton.
 This gave commentary on the Council's arrangements to secure economy, efficiency and effectiveness in its use of resources.

-The report stated that 'The Council has The report stated that 'The Council has demonstrated a good understanding of its role in securing economy, efficiency and effectiveness in its use of resources.
-Our work has not identified Diele V any significant weaknesses in arrangements.'
-Risk Y 1) Budget variances - continual monthly budget monitoring at all levels within the Council ensures early identification of variances.
+The report stated that 'The Council has demonstrated a good understanding of its role in securing economy, efficiency and effectiveness in its use of resources.
+Our work has not identified any significant weaknesses in arrangements.'
+Risk Y Budget variances - continual monthly budget monitoring at all levels within the Council ensures early identification of variances.
 Reporting to the Hub Committee provides an opportunity for Members to identify and instigate remedial action where appropriate.
-2) Resource Planning - the Hub Committee takes into account any significant issues when developing the Council's Medium Term Financial Strategy.
+Resource Planning - the Hub Committee takes into account any significant issues when developing the Council's Medium Term Financial Strategy.
 These are identified in the Management Actions section of the report (Section 7).
-Supporting The budget monitoring process supports all of the Corporate The budget monitoring process supports all of the Thematic Delivery Plans within the Council's Strategy strategic vision, 'A Plan for West Devon'.
-Consultation and External consultation and engagement has not been Engagement undertaken with regard to this report.
-Strategy didertaken with regard to this report.
-Climate Change - A report was presented to Council on 8 th December Carbon / 2020 'Climate Change and Biodiversity Strategy Biodiversity and Action Plan update'.
-Impact and Action Flan apacte .
-Impace In March 2021, Council approved to set up an Earmarked Reserve for £200,000 for the Recovery Plan and Corporate Strategy.
+Supporting Corporate The budget monitoring process supports all of the Thematic Delivery Plans within the Council's Strategy Consultation and strategic vision, 'A Plan for West Devon'.
+External consultation and engagement has not been Engagement Strategy undertaken with regard to this report.

+Climate Change - Carbon / Biodiversity Impact A report was presented to Council on 8 th December 2020 'Climate Change and Biodiversity Strategy and Action Plan update'.
+2puot In March 2021, Council approved to set up an Earmarked Reserve for £200,000 for the Recovery Plan and Corporate Strategy.
 Further detail is set out in the Council's 'A Plan for West Devon' strategic vision.
-Comprehensive Im pact Assess Equality and None directly arising from this report.
-Diversity 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 Safeguarding None directly arising from this report. , 5 Community None directly arising from this report.
+Comprehensive Im pact Assessment Implications Equality and None directly arising from this report.
+Diversity Safeguarding None directly arising from this report.
+Community None directly arising from this report.
 Safety, Crime and Disorder Health, Safety None directly arising from this report. and Wellbeing Other None directly arising from this report. implications

-Supporting Information Appendix A - Schedule of Reserves (Earmarked Reserves and Unearmarked Reserves)

-Appendix B - Savings/Additional income schedule
+Supporting Information Appendix A - Schedule of Reserves (Earmarked Reserves and Unearmarked Reserves) Appendix B - Savings/Additional income schedule